MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/solution-builder-extension.md

 ---
-title:  Solution Builder Extension updates on Azure Stack HCI, version 23H2 overview
+title: Solution Builder Extension updates on Azure Stack HCI, version 23H2.
 description: This article describes the Solution Builder Extension updates and how to apply them on your Azure Stack HCI server machines.
 author: ronmiab
 ms.author: robess
 ms.topic: overview
 ms.reviewer: dandefolo
 ms.date: 05/03/2024

+#customer intent: As a Senior Content Developer, I want provide customers with the highest level of content for the Solution Builder Extension so that customers gain knowledge and keep their Azure Stack HCI systems up to date in the most efficient way.

 ---

-# Solution Builder Extension updates for your Azure Stack HCI, version 23H2
+# Solution Builder Extension updates for your Azure Stack HCI.

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]